Reflecting Pool on the National Mall with the Washington Monument centered at dawn

 From there, we introduced an interpretation layer that translated raw output into decision bands.
 Low-risk transactions passed without friction.
 High-risk transactions were held.
 The space in between did the real work.
 That middle band was where the system slowed down and asked for judgment.

 For mid-risk cases, the system routed the transaction to review.
 The reviewer did not see a black box.
 They saw a structured summary: the score band, the dominant factors, and the behavioral context around the transaction.
-Not everything the model knew, but enough to make a defensible decision.
+Not everything the model processed, but enough to make a defensible decision.

 Reversibility was not an afterthought.
 Held transactions could be released.
 Approved ones could still be flagged downstream.
 Every action left a trace that could be inspected later.
 The system assumed it would be wrong sometimes and was designed to absorb that without cascading failure.